charan-parasuraman/Checking-ACC/README.md

 # Checking-ACC

-	Create a class, with same name as your file name (keep in mine the main class name should be consistent with your file name).
+--Create a class, with same name as your file name (keep in mine the main class name should be consistent with your file name).
 a.
 There are two data members:
 i.
 An int variable AccountNumber ii.
 A static float variable InterestRate